nix-community/nix-serve/README.md

 `nix-serve` is a small utility to serve a Nix store as a binary cache, allowing it to be used as a substituter by other Nix installations.

+This repository is a fork of https://github.com/edolstra/nix-serve/ to apply outstanding patches needed to work with the latest version of nix.
+We may consider archiving this fork again if upstream becomes active again.
+The original author of the fork is also welcome to join this fork instead to have shared maintainance over the project.

 ## Usage

 The instructions below assume a flake-enabled version of Nix.